 - Downtown represents a tremendous investment over many years by both public and private sectors, yet properties are allowed to deteriorate decreasing tax bases.

 - Downtown is a major industry as Statesboro’s Main Street District has over 200 businesses that employ over 1,700 people.
 Looking at these numbers, the economic impact of downtown is apparent.
 We must realize the importance of working with existing industry to ensure its viability.

 - Downtown is a tangible symbol of the quality of life.
 A prosperous downtown, thriving with activity and business sends a positive message to industrial prospects and individuals searching for a home.

 - The reflection on the investment climate of a city may be the single greatest consideration in downtown development and it needs to give the impression that it is a good place to leave investment dollars.

-The DSDA Board is made up of members of our community who their expertise, experience and commitment to serving and strengthening Downtown Statesboro.
+The DSDA Board is made up of members of our community who have expertise, experience and a commitment to serving and strengthening Downtown Statesboro.
 Feel free to contact them with your questions or comments.
-The Board is led by Executive Director Allen Muldrew and can be reached at firstname.lastname@example.org.
+The Board is led by Executive Director Allen Muldrew and can be reached at email@example.com.

 To view this month’s meeting agenda, please click here.

 |DSDA Office||(912) 764-7227|